 - Mix dry ingredients: flour, baking powder and salt.

 - Mix wet ingredients: Cream butter and sugar until light and fluffy, then add the egg.
 The batter will curdle that is normal.
 Continue mixing until well combined.

-- Add in Ube Jam and ube flavoring (if using) and continue mixing until combined.
+- Mix Ube Jam: Add in Ube Jam and ube flavoring (if using) and continue mixing until combined.

-- Gradually add the dry ingredients, and continue mixing until combined.
+- Add Dry Ingredients: Gradually add the dry ingredients, and continue mixing until combined.
 The cookie batter will be soft and sticky.
 If your cookie dough is too soft, add 1-2 tbsp flour.

-- Cover the bowl with cling wrap, making sure the cling wrap touches the top of the batter to avoid forming a ’skin’ on top.
-Chill for 4 hours (freezer), or preferably overnight in refrigerator.
-The cookie batter will be harder and easy to roll into balls, but it will still be slightly sticky.
+- Chill the dough: Cover the bowl with cling wrap, making sure the cling wrap touches the top of the batter to avoid forming a ’skin’ on top.
+Chill for 4 hours minimum, or preferably overnight in refrigerator.
+After chilling, the cookie batter will be harder and it will be easy to roll it into balls.
 The sticky surface will allow the sugar to stick during the coating process.
 Important thing to note that the consistency of the Ube Jam you used could greatly affect the texture of the cookie.
 If your Jam is runny or too soft, the cookie will have a tendency to spread and be flat.

 - Line a cookie tray with parchment paper, or silicone mat.
 Arrange the cookie balls leaving at least 3-inch apart to give space for cookie when it spread as it bakes.